- IxD - 2016 March 2 - Helsinki, Finland - 10 minute "lightning" talk

 I was fortunate enough to be accepted to present on a topic of great interest to me: merging principles of intercultural communication with UX design.

 During grad school, I'd done some work with sociolinguistics and discourse analysis in the context of intercultural communication.
-It was immediately evident to me that these ways of parsing and interpreting language had strong implications for designers: understanding these would help broaden designers' skills of empathy when designing for other cultural groups.
+It was immediately evident to me that understanding these would help broaden designers' skills of empathy when designing for other cultural groups.

-From there, I referenced a few more common value/communication frameworks (Clifford Geertz, Ron Scollon and Suzanne Wong Scollon, and Edward Hall) and mapped them to tangible examples of designing for different cultures.
+From there, I mapped several intercultural thinkers' work to tangible examples of designing for different cultures.
 For example, power distance between "superiors" (a company/government) and "subordinates" (citizens/consumers) can impact the information architecture of a site, in terms of how much information is made readily available to end users and how freely they're able to navigate.

-I closed with basic reminders, such as to avoid making assumptions and "other"ing people based on their differences, and to remember to focus on similarities as well.
+I closed with basic reminders to avoid making assumptions/"othering" others and to focus on similarities as well.